-    On the south wall of the chancel is a nicely carved 14th century piscina with a trefoil head.
-Set into the floor, and hidden beneath carpets, are some good 17th century ledger slabs and a memorial brass to Sir John Jermy dated 1504.
-The north chancel window has been blocked up, but the useful church guidebook suggets that it may have been used as an Easter Sepulchre.
+On the south wall of the chancel is a nicely carved 14th-century piscina with a trefoil head.
+Set into the floor, and hidden beneath carpets, are some good 17th-century ledger slabs and a memorial brass to Sir John Jermy dated 1504.
+The north chancel window has been blocked up, but the useful church guidebook suggests that it may have been used as an Easter Sepulchre.

 The Metfield Clock

 Under the tower is a rare working mechanism for an early 17th-century turret clock.
 This was built in 1629 and mounted at ground level.
 In 1719 the mechanism was converted to pendulum escapement and installed in a chamber in the tower above, but in 1979 it was restored to its original condition and reinstalled at ground level.